-A minimum of 30 semester hours of graduate credits is required for the master’s degree.
+A minimum of 30 semester hours of graduate credit is required for the master’s degree.
 Many students are able to complete the program in two semesters plus a summer (that is, a calendar year).
-Others may take longer, as provision must be made not only for course work but also for the master's thesis, comprehensive examinations, or applied/policy project.
+Others may take longer, as provision must be made for the master's thesis, comprehensive examinations, or applied/policy project.

 Students must take 30 hours of graduate-level sociology courses:

-Candidates are expected to demonstrate competence at the master's level in sociological theory and research methods, and to show proficiency in their chosen areas of concentration through a thesis, comprehensive exam, or applied/policy project.
+Candidates are expected to demonstrate competence at the master’s level in sociological theory, research methods, and to show proficiency in their chosen areas of concentration through a thesis, comprehensive exams, or applied/policy project.

 The department is quite flexible in evaluating undergraduate experience.
 However, requirements include a minimum of 20 hours in sociology (with a g.p.a. of 3.0 on a 4.0 scale) including courses in statistics, methods, and theory.
 Applicants must have earned an overall g.p.a. of at least 3.0.
 Applicants must submit GRE scores; there is no minimum threshold for GRE scores.
-To apply, a completed application for admission and transcripts of all academic work must be submitted to the Office of Graduate Student Services.
-In addition, applicants must submit directly to the Department of Sociology and Anthropology a written statement describing areas of interest and reasons for wanting to study sociology, a writing sample such as a term paper, and letters of reference from three persons qualified to evaluate capability for graduate study in sociology (at least two letters should come from college instructors).
+To apply, a completed application for admission and transcripts of all academic work must be submitted with your online application.
+Please attach to the online application a written statement describing areas of interest and reasons for wanting to study sociology, a writing sample such as a term paper, and letters of reference from three persons qualified to evaluate capability for graduate study in sociology (at least two letters should come from college instructors).
 International students whose native language is not English must also submit Test of English as a Foreign language (TOEFL) scores.